-Finding resolutions to challenging legal situations impacting your home ownership or post divorce financial standing is difficult to face alone.
-Whether you have received notification of foreclosure or are undergoing a divorce and need assistance discharging past debts, the guidance of an experienced lawyer is invaluable in helping you find the resolutions you need to end your worries and move forward.
+Finding resolutions to challenging legal situations impacting your home ownership or post-divorce financial standing is difficult to face alone.
+Whether you have received notification of foreclosure or are in the process of a divorce and need assistance discharging past debts, the guidance of an experienced lawyer is invaluable in helping you find the resolutions you need to end your worries and move forward.

 At Kaeding Law Office, PLC, I provide knowledgeable representation to individuals in the Council Bluffs, Iowa, and surrounding areas facing bankruptcy as it relates to a foreclosure or divorce.
 My services are designed to help you end the worries associated with overwhelming debt while putting an end to foreclosure proceedings, garnishments and creditor harassment.